menuclose

 Beginners and education

-For beginners comparing education, both Plus500 and Pepperstone make it easy to start learning about forex and CFDs.
-Each broker runs online client webinars at least once a month and offers a sizable video library with 10+ beginner lessons, plus a set of advanced videos for when you’re ready to go further.
-This mix of live sessions and on-demand videos helps new traders learn the basics, practice strategies, and build confidence at their own pace.
+If you’re new to forex and CFD trading, Plus500 and Pepperstone both make it easy to start learning.
+Each broker runs client webinars at least once a month and offers 10+ beginner videos on trading basics, with additional advanced videos when you’re ready to level up.
+This mix of live sessions and on-demand lessons helps beginners learn at their own pace and revisit topics as needed.

 Feature Plus500 logoPlus500